RBrooksDK/MSE1/05_Combinatorics_and_Probability_Theory/05_Exercises.md

 </details>
 <br>

 c.
-The webpage allows all passwords from set $C$
+The webpage only allows passwords from set $A \cup B$.

 <details>
 <br>